 In more than 30 years of developing housing Karl has always acquired site options by private negotiations during recessions, avoiding competition with major developers and allowing Larkfleet to bring sites forward for development at affordable prices during subsequent market upturns.

-Larkfleet is also responding to – and leading – other trends in the housing market.
+Larkfleet also responds to other trends in the housing market.
 In particular, some years ago Larkfleet identified a need for age-exclusive ‘retirement communities’ that are not traditional homes for old people but meet the real needs of people in the later years of their life.
 Larkfleet has built (and won awards for) such developments and has more in the pipeline.

 On all large-scale developments Larkfleet is integrating such developments as part of a wider community – alongside more specialist care facilities for people with real health and welfare needs which it also strongly believes should be provided within a community setting and not ‘shut away’ somewhere.
-Larkfleet’s development plans thus encompass everyone from first-time buyers and young families through to the retired and the frail elderly.
+Larkfleet’s developments encompassed everyone from first-time buyers and young families through to the retired and the frail elderly.

 At the same time as adapting its strategy in the housebuilding sector to meet changing market conditions.
 Each new business development, however, has been built on a solid foundation of bringing benefit to the group as a whole as well as being a worthwhile venture in its own right.